mdn/content/files/en-us/webassembly/javascript_builtins/index.md

 The example we'll be referring to uses the [`WebAssembly.instantiate()`](/en-US/docs/WebAssembly/JavaScript_interface/instantiate_static) function on the webpage to handle the compilation and instantiation; you can find this and other examples on our `webassembly-examples` repo — see [`js-builtin-examples`](https://github.com/mdn/webassembly-examples/tree/main/js-builtin-examples).

-You can build up the example by following the steps below; also [see it running live](https://mdn.github.io/webassembly-examples/js-builtin-examples/instantiate/).
+You can build up the example by following the steps below.
+In addition, you can [see it running live](https://mdn.github.io/webassembly-examples/js-builtin-examples/instantiate/) — open your browser's JavaScript console to see the example output.

 ### JavaScript